Best First Birthday Party on a Budget: 13 Ideas you need to know

 Your kid IS the theme.
 You don’t need an additional theme to have a fun party!

-For your baby’s first birthday, here are ideas of how you can arrange the photos:
+For your baby’s first birthday, here are ideas of how you can arrange those cute photos:

-If you’re having it outside, you can put the pictures in a portable memo board.
-You can put this on an easel.
+If you’re having it outside, you can put the pictures on a portable memo board, which you can put on an easel.

 Something nice like this party dress or suit.